Areas of Town – Las Vegas, NV

 Since the Las Vegas Valley averages 250,000 +/- visitors each night, statistics include tourist and tourist corridor crime, cost of goods numbers, and accidents.
 The problem is that those impactful numbers are only credited to the full-time population count without accounting for any tourists.
 Plus, I do not buy my gas or food on the Las Vegas Strip- I pay considerably less.

 Statistics use averages.
-The last birthday dinner we had in the Eiffel Tower at Paris charged $45 al la carte for Dover Sole.
-I did not pay half that at the local casino gourmet restaurant
+A few years back, I had a birthday dinner in the Eiffel Tower at Paris.
+They charged $45 for an al la carte dinner of Dover Sole.
+I did not pay half that at the local casino gourmet restaurant.

 Deciding Where To Live In Las Vegas